pymc-devs/pymc-experimental/README.md

 This project is still young and many things have not been answered or implemented.
 Please get involved!

-* What are guidlines for organizing submodules?
+* What are guidelines for organizing submodules?
   * Proposal: No default imports of WIP/unstable submodules.
 By importing manually we can avoid breaking the package if a submodule breaks, for example because of an updated dependency.
-* How can we minimize the additional burden of additional project repositories?
-* ToDo: Setting up a basic CI pipeline